Sam Farr: Awards

 On July 30, 2007, Farr received the Senator David Pryor Special Achievement Award for his ongoing advocacy for communities with military bases presented by the Association of Defense Communities.
 The award is given to an individual who advocates for communities with active or closed military bases.
 "Communities with active or closed military bases face many special concerns, from land use to economic development to ordnance disposal," said Farr.
 "I have been lucky enough to assist in the transition efforts at Fort Ord, and that experience has helped me push those issues locally and nationwide."
 As vice-chair of the House Appropriations Subcommittee on Military Construction, Farr successfully increased clean-up funds from $221 million to $271 million for military bases closed prior to 2005.

 Personal life

-He is married to Shary and has one daughter, Jessica.
+Farr is married to the former Shary Baldwin and has one daughter, Jessica.
+He is an Episcopalian.